MicrosoftDocs/cloud-adoption-framework/docs/scenarios/hybrid/enterprise-scale-landing-zone.md

 ## Identity

-As organizations build out cloud environments alongside existing on-premises data centres, identity becomes an area for consideration to ensure issues are not introduced.
+As organizations build out cloud environments alongside existing on-premises datacenters, identity becomes an area for consideration to ensure issues are not introduced.
 With applications spread between on-premises and the cloud, management of access for users can become a challenge.
 Azure has technologies that help organizations manage identities across on-premises and cloud environments in order to simplify the experience for users.